 The Los Angeles architecture firm of Marsh, Smith & Powell designed the campus and first buildings of the Roosevelt Elementary School in 1935.
-Consisting of master architect Norman F. Marsh (1871-1955), engineer David D. Smith (1886-1964), and designer Herbert J. Powell (1898-1996), the firm was founded in 1928.112
+Consisting of master architect Norman F. Marsh (1871-1955), engineer David D. Smith (1886-1964), and designer Herbert J. Powell (1898-1996), the firm was founded in 1928.113

 Norman F. Marsh was born in Upper Alton, Illinois in 1871.
 Marsh studied architecture at the University of Illinois before working as a lucical engineer for the Luxfer Prism Glass Company in Chicago, New York, and Philadelphia.
 In 1900, he relocated to Los Angeles where he entered into an architectural partnership with Jasper Newton Preston for a year, before joining with Clarence H. Russell from 1902 to 1907.
+Marsh & Russell were influential early architects in Los Angeles.
+Marsh & Russell planned the Venice Canals (1904-1905) in Venice and the 1st Methodist Church (1907) and 1st Presbyterian Church (1907) in Long Beach.114

-Marsh & Russell planned the Venice Canals (1904-1905) in Venice, California.
-Marsh worked on his own for several years, before joining with Smith & Powell.
-Marsh worked on his
+Marsh worked on his own for several years, before joining with Smith & Powell.115

 David D. Smith was born in Versailles, Kentucky in 1886 before relocating with his family to Los Angeles in 1901 at the age of 15.
 Smith graduated from Stanford University's school of engineering.
-During World War I, he served as the office engineer in charge of military works at Brest, France.115
+During World War I, he served as the office engineer in charge of military works at Brest, France.116

 Herbert J. Powell was born in Chicago, Illinois in 1898.
 Powell briefly attended the University of California from 1916 to 1917, obtained a bachelor's degree from the University of Redlands in 1920, and earned a master's degree in architecture from Harvard University in 1924.
-Powell worked briefly as a draftsman for architects McKim, Mead & White in New York and Kilham, Hopkins & Greely of Boston before joining with Marsh and Smith in Los Angeles.116
+Powell worked briefly as a draftsman for architects McKim, Mead & White in New York and Kilham, Hopkins & Greely of Boston before joining with Marsh and Smith in Los Angeles.117

 During the firm's tenure from 1928 to 1955, Marsh, Smith & Powell was recognized throughout the Southwest and greater United States as one of the top firms for school design.
-Within its first years of forming, the firm designed the South Pasadena Junior High School (1928/1937), Lynwood Junior High School (1929); Newport Harbor Union High School (1930); George S. Stoneman School (1934); Hollywood High School (1935-1938); and completed several buildings at Redlands University (1928).
-The firm and was lauded for planning "many beautiful buildings in Southern California."
-Although the firm began designing schools from the first days of its formation, Marsh, Smith & Powell gained mastership of the type following the 1933
+Within its first years of forming, the firm designed the South Pasadena Junior High School (1928/1937), Lynwood Junior High School (1929); Newport Harbor Union High School (1930); George S. Stoneman School (1934); Hollywood High